 As one of Nintendo’s official Joy-Con alternatives, this is an option that’s likely to appeal to most fans and you’re not going to have to worry about compatibility issues.
 It works perfectly with the vast majority of Switch games and still retains the Joy-Con’s motion control functionality.

-This controller is very similar to the standard Switch Pro, though it comes with three extra buttons on the back for extra button mapping.
-It’s also got an internal battery with a 30 hour rechargeable battery life (up to ten more than you get with the standard Joy-Cons).
+This controller is very similar to the standard Switch Pro, though it comes with three more buttons on the back for extra button mapping.
+It’s also got an internal battery with a 30-hour rechargeable life (up to ten more hours than you get with the standard Joy-Cons).
 Plus, it’s been ergonomically designed to make it as comfortable to your hands as possible, and is less likely to send your main character running gleefully off to meet their doom.

 This controller’s design echoes the old Game Boy Color and Nintendo 64 models which were made with transparent plastics, except the Afterglow takes things a step further.
 Inside its sleek case, you’ll find LED lights which can be customised to shine in different colours, giving you RGB-esque customisation to best suit your gaming space (or your mood).